 - Gokwe Farmers Protest Against Chief Njelele Over The Murder Of Colleague By Illegal Settlers

 Nembudziya is an area in Zimbabwe's Midlands Province, Gokwe North District and the administrative seat of the Gokwe North Region.
 Read More About Nembudziya

-Gokwe Northdistrict is the northern of two administrative districts in the Gokwe region of the Midlands province of Zimbabwe.
+Gokwe North district is the northern of two administrative districts in the Gokwe region of the Midlands Province of Zimbabwe.
 Its administrative seat is Nembudziya.
+The Gokwe North Local Government is Gokwe North RDC.
 Read More About Gokwe North